tinaponting/Genesis-child-themes-3/README.md

 Themes:

+* Hello theme, works well for Influencer, to small formy taste.
 * Prima donna, orks for buisness or portfolii,presentaion e.tc
 * Swank, works for hotels or something similiar, but to small for my taste!
 * Vivien, stylish portfolio theme.
 Can also be uses as sales.